FNDaaS: Content-agnostic Detection of Fake News sites: Data Collection and Crawler

 \section{Data Collection and Crawler}

-To obtain the necessary ground truth for our classifier, we utilize the list of manually curated websites of Media Bias Factcheck (MBFC)~\cite{mbfc}.
-Specifically, and as presented in Table~\ref{tab:dataset}, we retrieve a set of \totalSites that includes \realNewsSet and \fakeNewsSet sites manually verified as real and fake news, respectively.
-By developing a puppeteer~\cite{puppeteer} crawler, we visit each one of these sites and extract from its landing page the website DOM tree, the HTTP traffic induced by our crawler's visit, the cookie jar of the website, the memory usage patterns of the JS engine (\eg total and used JS heapsize), the resources the website uses (\eg images, css, js\etc) and the size for each in Bytes, any HTTP headers, the number of included frames and JSEventListeners, the number of $1\times1$ pixels (\ie web beacons) used, and the website's rendering timings.
+To obtain the necessary ground truth for our classifier, we utilize the most popular list of manually curated websites of Media Bias Factcheck (MBFC)~\cite{mbfc}.
+Fact checks of MBFC are carried out by independent reviewers who are associated with the International Fact-Checking Network (IFCN)~\cite{mbfc_methodology} and follow the International Fact-Checking Network Fact-checkers’ Code of Principles, which was developed by the Poynter Institute~\cite{poynter}.

+As presented in Table~\ref{tab:dataset}, we retrieve a set of \totalSites that includes \realNewsSet and \fakeNewsSet sites manually verified as real and fake news, respectively.
+By developing a puppeteer~\cite{puppeteer} crawler, we visit each one of these sites and extract from its landing page the website DOM tree, the HTTP traffic induced by our crawler's visit, the cookie jar of the website, the memory usage patterns of the JS engine (\eg total and used JS heapsize), the resources the website uses (\eg images, css, js) and the size for each in Bytes, any HTTP headers, the number of included frames and JSEventListeners, the number of $1\times1$ pixels (\ie web beacons) used, and the website's rendering timings.

 Next, we retrieve historical metadata about the domain registration, DNS record information and propagation, accessibility from different geolocations via ping, the IP hosting server, other websites using the same Analytics IDs, other websites hosted by the same server and other data, from third party services such as Hosterstats~\cite{hosterstats}, Whoisology~\cite{whoisology}, Spyonweb~\cite{spyonweb} and Viewdns.info~\cite{viewdns}).
 Finally, we store all collected data in a PostgreSQL database for further analysis.